-The first two modules are common and are studied over 2 semesters.
+The first two modules are common and are studied concurrently providing a strong foundation.
 Pharmaceutical Care Planning (30 credits) focuses on the development and implementation of evidence-based pharmaceutical care plans for patients and Therapeutics (30 credits) covers a wide-range of therapeutic topics.

 PgDip Stage (stage 2) - 60 WEEKS, Sep - June

 You will complete 60 credits – 30 of which will be Pharmacist Independent Prescribing with a compulsory 5-day residential period at RGU in Aberdeen.
 On completion of this module Pharmacists will be eligible for annotation as Pharmacist Independent Prescribers by the General Pharmaceutical Council.

 You will also choose two additional 15 credit modules from 7 offered.
 Some of these will be studied with postgraduate students from the School of Nursing and Midwifery:

 - Clinical Practice Elective (Pharmacy) (15 credits)

 - Advanced Therapeutics and Personalised Medicine (15 credits)